-- to ensure all funds receivable from the Secretary of State are used for the purposes prescribed by the Education Funding Agency or other appropriate Government body; - to assist in the preparation of and approve the annual budgets for expenditure in the forthcoming financial vear; - to keep under review the Trust's actual financial performance compared with the budgeted performance and to take remedial action as necessary.
+- to ensure all funds receivable from the Secretary of State are used for the purposes prescribed by the Education Funding Agency or other appropriate Government body; - to assist in the preparation of and approve the annual budgets for expenditure in the forthcoming financial year; - to keep under review the Trust's actual financial performance compared with the budgeted performance and to take remedial action as necessary.
 Such action is to be reported to the Governing Body.
 In all cases liaison must be maintained with the appropriate committees; - to make decisions as to spending within the delegated powers given to it; - to advise the Governing Body on the appropriateness or otherwise of spending requests outside the delegated powers given to it; - to monitor all spending within the Trust.
-Such monitoring will require full liaison with the appropriate committees; - to receive reports from the Chief Financial Officer at least 6 times a year.
-Chair of Governors to receive monthly Management Accounts; - to decide any matter which arises and does not fall within the remit of any other committee; - to advise the Board of Trustees on the adequacy and effectiveness of its systems of internal control and its arrangements for risk management, control and governance processes, including controls for securing economy, efficiency and effectiveness (value for money); - to consider and advise the Governing Body on relevant reports by the National Audit Office (NAO), the Education Funding Agency or their successors and other funding bodies and, where appropriate, management's response to these reports; - to monitor at each meeting the implementation of agreed recommendations relating to the internal audit assignment and annual reports, financial statements, Auditor's management letter and any special reports commissioned: - to be informed of all additional services undertaken by the Internal Auditor and the external Auditor: - to ensure all allegations of fraud and irregularity are properly followed up and to oversee the Trust's policy in this area; - to consider and advise the Governing Body on the external Auditor's Reports and management letters and the management responses to these reports and receive the annual audited financial statement to inform that process; - to meet with the Auditors prior to and following the annual external audit; - review the Financial Regulations and Scheme of Delegation annually and report to the Governing Body for approval; - ensure the Financial Regulations and Scheme of Delegation are implemented by financial staff; - abide by the requirements and guidelines of the Local Authority and the ESFA; - to agree and determine charges for the letting of the Academy premises including the grounds; - make recommendations to the Governing Body for future financial planning and in doing so will need to liaise with the other committees: - advise the Principal on matters relating to the finances of the Trust; - to review all policies implemented by the Leadership Team in order to ensure their alignment to the Trust's strategic plans; - to advise the Governing Body on Risk Management through familiarisation with the concept and requirements of Risk Management;
+Such monitoring will require full liaison with the appropriate committees: - to receive reports from the Chief Financial Officer at least 6 times a year.
+Chair of Governors to receive monthly Management Accounts; - to decide any matter which arises and does not fall within the remit of any other committee; - to advise the Board of Trustees on the adequacy and effectiveness of its systems of internal control and its arrangements for risk management, control and governance processes, including controls for securing economy, efficiency and effectiveness (value for money); - to consider and advise the Governing Body on relevant reports by the National Audit Office (NAO), the Education Funding Agency or their successors and other funding bodies and, where appropriate, management's response to these reports; - to monitor at each meeting the implementation of agreed recommendations relating to the internal audit assignment and annual reports, financial statements, Auditor's management letter and any special reports commissioned; - to be informed of all additional services undertaken by the Internal Auditor and the external Auditor; - to ensure all allegations of fraud and irregularity are properly followed up and to oversee the Trust's policy in this area; - to consider and advise the Governing Body on the external Auditor's Reports and management letters and the management responses to these reports and receive the annual audited financial statement to inform that process; - to meet with the Auditors prior to and following the annual external audit; - review the Financial Regulations and Scheme of Delegation annually and report to the Governing Body for approval: - ensure the Financial Regulations and Scheme of Delegation are implemented by financial staff; - abide by the requirements and guidelines of the Local Authority and the ESFA; - to agree and determine charges for the letting of the Academy premises including the grounds; - make recommendations to the Governing Body for future financial planning and in doing so will need to liaise with the other committees; - advise the Principal on matters relating to the finances of the Trust; - to review all policies implemented by the Leadership Team in order to ensure their alignment to the Trust's strategic plans; - to advise the Governing Body on Risk Management through familiarisation with the concept and requirements of Risk Management; - to consider the Trust's risk appetite level and to monitor at each of its meetings, the Trust's progress against its Risk Management Action Plan and to review the Annual Risk Management Report for approval by the Governing Body; - to review the Risk Register annually and report to the Governing Body on any changes to existing risks, impact, likelihood and mitigation; - to identify any new (urgent or critical) risks through appropriate reporting mechanisms; - to ensure appropriate audit work on risk management is performed; - to collect information on risks and risk management; - to undertake appropriate training on risk management principles and practice;